Batu-end/NL2SQL/README.md

 # NL2SQL
-AI chatbot that does NL2SQL.
+WIP chatbot that will perform NL to SQL queries